montillall/Credit_Risk_Analysis/README.md

 * Precision: for high risk loans, the precision is low at 7% and high for low risk loans at 100%
 * Recall: for high risk loans, the recall is 91% and for low risk loans at 94%

+## Summary
+Looking at the results of the six models, the EasyEnsembleClassifer model resulted with an accuracy of 93% and a precision of 7% for High Risk loans, the recall was also high with this model compared to the others with a rate of 91%.
+For the Low Risk loans, the recall was also high with a rate of 94%.
+Given the better results of this model compare to the others, it is recommended to use this model for making predictions of credit risk